Navaneethcj/hilite-frontend-assessment/README.md

 Frontend Development Assessment Submission

-## Overview
+## Project Overview

-The Visitor Management System is a modern, responsive web application designed to streamline visitor registration, approval, tracking, and monitoring processes within residential communities, apartment complexes, gated societies, and office environments.

-The application provides an intuitive dashboard for monitoring visitor activity, managing visitor records, tracking approvals, and analyzing visitor trends through interactive visualizations.
+The Visitor Management System (VMS) is a modern web application built to streamline visitor registration, tracking, and approval workflows.
+The system provides administrators and security personnel with a centralized platform to manage visitor information, monitor visitor activities, and visualize visitor statistics through an interactive dashboard.

----

 ## Features